 Transfer:

-Maybe you are one of the few who recorded directly to DVD, but most DVDs (home movies) are transfers from some kind of video tape or film – VHS, VHS-C, Hi8, miniDV, microMV, 8mm, 16mm, or some variation of these tapes.
+Maybe you are one of the few who record directly to DVDs, but most people today digitize DVDs (home movies) from some videotape or film – VHS, VHS-C, Hi8, miniDV, microMV, 8mm, 16mm, or some variation of these tapes.
 You have converted these at least once, and now DVDs are declining in popularity like VHS and will soon become extinct.

 Other than being very irritating, are there any good reasons not to convert DVDs (and CDs) to digital?
 YES!

 When DVDs first came out, they were the most amazing advance in video technology in decades!
-Hours of video tape could be stored on a small disc, can be scanned and skipped and NO rewinding!!!
+Store hours of video tape on a small disc and scan and skip without rewinding!!!

-Then there were mini DVDs that could be recorded directly with Cameras.
+Some of us recorded directly on mini DVDs with cameras.
 Blockbuster migrated from VHS to DVDs, and Netflix changed the world with DVD rental by mail before internet bandwidth made streaming possible.

-- DVDs deteriorate.
+- Discs deteriorate right up to the day I transfer a DVD to mp4.
 The general perception is that DVDs are a permanent place for your memories.
 The truth is that the life expectancy for DVDs have a very wide variation between brands and manufacturers.
 Most DVDs in stores have a very short duration (some as short as 3 years).
 I run across DVDs frequently that simply won’t play anymore.
 The materials start coming apart, or normal usage just wears them out.
 The quality of the DVD burner used also has a large impact on the quality of the recording and therefore the durability.

-- DVDs can be damaged.
+- DVDs are fragile.
 Just take a look at the back of your DVDs.
 When new, they looked like mirrors.
 Just putting them in and out of DVD players scratches them – a little or a lot.
 Sliding them in and out of envelopes, cases, and folders all wear them out.
 Worse than normal wear and tear, DVDs are fragile.
-Just bending them starts to separate the layers that they are made of, making them unplayable.
+Just bending them starts to separate the layers, making them unplayable.
 They can also break.
 They are plastic, brittle plastic.
-They can be stepped on, dropped, etc. They will break.
+Dogs literally eat them and people drop them on tile floors.
+They will break.

 - DVD players will soon be obsolete, just like VHS Players.
 Don’t wait until it is too late.